cybercryptio/d1-lib/documentation/explainer.md

 In this section, some more technical details about the implementation are given.

 Given a keyword and an identifer for an `Add` query, a label is computed based on a secret key, the keyword, and a *counter* (explained below), and an Identifier struct representing the identifier is created.
 The label is then mapped to the Identifier as shown below, and the "label -> Identifier" correlation is stored in the secure index.
 The Identifier is encrypted before it is stored in order to avoid having plaintext keywords or identifiers outside of the D1 Library.
-Note that the keyword is used to encrypt the Identifier which means that the encrypted Identifier can only be decrypted if the keyword is known.
+Note that the keyword is used when encrypting the Identifier which means that the encrypted Identifier can only be decrypted if the keyword is known.

 In secure index:
 ```go